A deep and hard-hitting episodic story of bitterness, selfishness, undying love, relationships, and ultimate self-destruction.

 Jack couldn’t stand it anymore and that night packed a bag and didn’t look back.

 Two years later, and his Bangor education had finally paid off.
 A year’s course in advanced programming in London helped with the birth of parchment.com, an online eBook service.
-He was now a young entrepreneur with everything going his way and a lifestyle that fit the profile of Google’s CEO.
+He was now a young entrepreneur with everything going his way and a lifestyle that fit the profile of a Fortune 500 CEO.

 Jack was at his morning levée in London, attended by classical musicians and other VIPs all dressed in fine threads.
 Jack is a real socialite, and his guests look at him with envy; yet others with envious disgust.
 He threw parties every weekend at his Knightsbridge apartment for celebrities, businessmen, entrepreneurs, high-class women, politicians and even royalty.
 Then they would venture into town, frequenting clubs only the wealthy could afford.
 He used his Bentely and Rolls as transport for his nights out.
 His chauffeur was always quiet and formal.
 Jack drank profusely in the back of the Bentley with two beautiful Asian women whose names he didn’t know.